MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/vTrue/New-AzureRmSnapshotUpdateConfig.md

 PS C:\> Update-AzureRmSnapshot -ResourceGroupName 'ResourceGroup01' -SnapshotName 'Snapshot01' -SnapshotUpdate $snapshotupdateconfig;
 ```

 The first command creates a local empty snapshot update object with size 10GB in Premium_LRS storage account type.
-It also sets Windows OS type and enables encryption settings.
+It also sets Windows operating system type and enables encryption settings.
 The second and third commands set the disk encryption key and key encryption key settings for the snapshot update object.
 The last command takes the snapshot update object and updates an existing snapshot with name 'Snapshot01' in resource group 'ResourceGroup01'.